 Career Fairs: Typically held in fall and spring semesters, career fairs are an excellent way for your organization to build or maintain your brand at Merrimack while sharing information about your internship, co-op, and full-time opportunities with students and alumni.

-Save the Date: Fall Internship & Job Fair, Thursday, September 26, 2019 2-4:30 PM.
+Save the Date: Spring Internship & Career Fair, Wednesday, February 26, 2020 2-4:30 PM.
 Details and registration information to follow!

 Ask an Employer: An informal meet and greet event that exposes students to different companies within their majors.
 It is a great chance for employers to build their organizational brand on campus; introduce themselves to students, and potentially market their openings.
 Students stop by to ask questions and converse in a casual setting in one of our academic buildings.
 It is less formal than a career fair and only a select number of companies are able to participate.